callagano/MarketMelodrama/ACTIVEPIECES_SETUP.md

 ## Overview

-Your app now has a webhook endpoint at `/api/tldr-update` that can receive daily text updates from Activepieces.
+Your app now has a dedicated webhook endpoint at `/api/webhook/tldr` that can receive daily text updates from Activepieces.
 The workflow will send a POST request with the generated text, and it will automatically appear in the TLDR widget on your app.

+## Webhook vs API Endpoint

+- **Webhook Endpoint**: `/api/webhook/tldr` - More flexible, accepts various field names
+- **API Endpoint**: `/api/tldr-update` - Standard API endpoint

 ## Workflow Setup in Activepieces